 The Internet was something that people who knew a lot about computers always asked one another about.
 College students in the 1980s and 1990s could get access to it, if they knew who to ask, and it provided a similar experience to services like Prodigy.
 You could e-mail people, transfer files, participate in discussion groups and realtime chat.
 It had commercial potential, but was hard to use.
 But then along came this thing called the World Wide Web, which made it graphical and easy to use.
 In 1993, things started coming together.
 Companies like Prodigy and AOL mostly ignored it at first, then used it to connect themselves together, so a Prodigy user could send e-mail to someone on AOL or Compuserve.

 In 1994, Prodigy started offering Web access, using its own proprietary web browser.
 Since their browser was nonstandard, it had issues, and by 1996, Prodigy offered true Internet access so mainstream browsers could work with it.
 It also offered web hosting.
 The proprietary, closed-off Prodigy services closed in 1999.
 The official reason was the rollover to the year 2000.
 Maybe Prodigy had Y2K problems and maybe it didn’t.
 Y2K was a common excuse to close a lot of stuff down in 1999.
-Prodigy became Prodigy Internet, but what happened next killed it.
+Prodigy became Prodigy Internet, successfully reinventing itself as a dialup Internet service provider.
+But what happened next killed it.
 It turned out Prodigy had only traded one business model with a short shelf life for another.